-When you buy a bag of ice, it isn’t uncommon to have a polar bear on the bag.
+When you buy a bag of ice, it isn’t uncommon to see a polar bear on the bag.
 The magnificent polar bear is the official symbol of Conservation, but it is also the unofficial symbol of crystal-clear ice.
 The Inuit Natives of Greenland even have a polar bear god named Tornaurssuk.
 This god’s spirit is powerful, as is the polar bear.

 Polar Bears Bring Excitement to the Cold!

 When going to a zoo, the majestic white bear is often surrounded by onlookers, excited to see them swim and play.
-The polar bear is celebrated on February 27 in the US on National Polar Bear Day, as well it should be.
+The polar bear is celebrated on February 27 in the US on International Polar Bear Day, as well it should be.
 The polar bear is an animal worth celebrating.

 Some simple facts from the Defenders of Wildlife about the polar bear are pretty amazing!